mercbeaucoup/css-filter/README.md

 * How is measuring a number hexadecimal (base-16) different from decimal (base-10).
 What is 10% in base-16?

 * How is a 6-digit hex string constructed?
-How do those values correspond the a given RGB color value?
+How do those values correspond to a given RGB color value?

 * How can we convert numbers from decimal to hex, and vice versa?